In 2022, tuition for full-time students at Shenandoah University was $33,790 a year.

 International students without financial need may be eligible for merit-based institutional scholarships.

-Room and board at Shenandoah University is $11,020 a year.
-This includes the cost of living in dorms or other campus housing, plus a meal plan that allows you to eat in the school dining facilities.
+Housing and campus dining at Shenandoah University costs $11,230 a year.
+This number includes the cost of living in dorms or other on-campus housing, and a meal plan that allows you to eat in the school dining facilities.

 |Total Estimated Costs|